Mindfulness

 MBCT is a variant of MBSR that is specifically aimed at preventing relapses into depression.
 As a result of this therapy, you learn to recognize triggers that might cause you to have a relapse.
 You learn how to see these non-helpful feelings as something that will pass with time.

 Practicing mindfulness doesn’t always mean going through the set protocols of MBSR or MBCT.
-A psychologist will work with you to see which exercises are of value to you.
-They’ll then make these part of your personalized treatment.
+A psychologist will work with you to see which exercises are valuable to you and how to make these exercises part of your daily life and personal treatment.
 These could be exercises from either MBSR or MBCT.

 Meditation as part of mindfulness